jsguy/misojs/README.md

 * Convention over configuration is used when possible
 * Controllers can be manually configured, but are automatically routed based on actions (see c/index.js for details)
 * Views are (by default) named [controller][action].js, for example: for the "user edit" action, the view is "user.edit.js"
+* Client side code is generated from our rotes/controller/view/models - maybe we could use browserify instead?

 ## TODO before making public

-The main philosophy for miso is to be quick and easy, whilst providing support for best practice development.
+The main philosophy for miso is to be easy to get up and running whilst providing full support for best practice development.

-We need to address the following before making it public.
+We need to address the following issues before making miso.js public.

+### General

+* Define what level of pluggability we want, for example
+* Documentation for how this all works

 ### Models